opencast/opencast/docs/guides/developer/docs/development-process.md

 When reviewing a pull request, it is always easier if the reviewer knows what the ticket is about, and has a rough idea of what work has been done.
 To this end, there are a few expectations for all pull requests:

-* For each pull request a GitHub issue should be created
 * The GitHub issue  title should match the pull request title
 * The pull request description should contain a summary of the work done, along with reasoning for any major change
     * The GitHub issue should contain the same information